All Debbie Holt wanted to do yesterday was say a prayer at St. Joseph Church in Emmitsburg.

 "If they didn't want Gianna, that was one thing, but not to have Mass is really sad," said Holt.
 "That service was moving because so many people came here.
 This whole place is a gift from God."

-Several had driven hundreds of miles, knowing no service would be held and no message delivered by Talone-Sullivan, who remains in seclusion and determined to obey the archdiocese's edict.
+Several had driven hundreds of miles, knowing there would be no service and no message delivered by Talone-Sullivan, who remains in seclusion and determined to obey the archdiocese's edict.

 They just wanted to pray in St. Joseph's.